| SamplePCA {ClassDiscovery} | R Documentation |

 standard deviation of the input data, which is used for scaling by

-how the object was created. signature(x = SamplePCA, y = missing)
+how the object was created. signature(x = SamplePCA, y = missing): Plot the

-samples in a two-dimensional principal component space. signature(object = SamplePCA)
+samples in a two-dimensional principal component space. signature(object = SamplePCA): Project new

-data into the principal component space. signature(x = SamplePCA)
+data into the principal component space. signature(x = SamplePCA): Produce a bar

-chart of the variances explained by each principal component. signature(object = SamplePCA)
+chart of the variances explained by each principal component. signature(object = SamplePCA): Write out a

 summary of the object.Kevin R. Coombes <kcoombes@mdanderson.org>